Bash on Ubuntu on Windows: What Works and What Doesn't

 sudo apt install zsh

-It worked, but occasionally glitched.
-Prompts would render incorrectly, or some plugins wouldn't load.
-The environment wasn't stable enough to trust.
+It worked but occasionally glitched, with prompts rendering incorrectly and some plugins refusing to load.
+The environment was not stable enough to trust.

 The data loss scare

-The file disappearance when editing from Windows spooked me.
+Files disappeared when I edited from Windows.
 I don't know if the file was deleted or just invisible to Bash, but losing work isn't acceptable.

 Microsoft warned that the Linux file system is fragile and shouldn't be modified from Windows.
-The warning is justified—don't ignore it.
+That warning is justified.

 Performance

-Command-line operations felt slower than native Linux.
-Tools like npm install or git operations took noticeably longer than running the same commands on a Linux VM or dual-boot setup.
+Command-line operations felt slower than native Linux. npm install and git operations took noticeably longer than the same commands on a Linux VM or dual-boot setup.

 What worked well

 Package management: apt worked perfectly.
-I installed Node.js, Python, Ruby, and other development tools without issues.
+I installed Node.js, Python, Ruby, and other tools without issues.

 Shell scripts: Running existing Bash scripts mostly worked.
-If your scripts don't rely on file watching or heavy I/O, they'll probably work fine.
+If your scripts don't rely on file watching or heavy I/O, they'll run fine.

-Learning Linux: For developers learning Linux commands and shell scripting, this is better than nothing.
-You get real Bash without setting up dual-boot or VMs.
+Learning Linux: For developers learning Linux commands, this beats setting up dual-boot or VMs.

 What didn't work